 Cost of cloud migration execution

 The next step is accounting for the costs involved in executing the migration of the IT operations to the cloud.
 It is determined by the scope of your current IT infrastructure and how much of it you plan on moving to the cloud will be.
-Moreover, there is a cost involved of integrating and testing of apps or even consultation fees.
+Moreover, there is a cost involved in integrating and testing apps or even consultation fees.

-Additional post migration cost
+Additional post-migration cost

 Often, many cloud providers require a monthly infrastructure fee to maintain and improve your new cloud environment.
-Costs such as continued integration and testing of apps, training, labor, security, and compliance, administration, and others need to be forecasted in order to determine an accurate post-migration budget.
+Costs such as continuous integration and testing of apps, training, labor, security, and compliance, administration, and others need to be forecasted in order to determine an accurate post-migration budget.

-In a nutshell
+In a Nutshell

-A move to cloud computing can be a great step towards breaking free of out-dated IT practices and the financial constraints it carries.
-A good cloud computing solution that is compatible with your company can provide a significant return on investment, affording energy, licensing and administrative costs, and it frees up capital and personnel to innovate on new ideas quickly.
+A move to cloud computing can be a great step towards breaking free of outdated IT practices and the financial constraints it carries.
+A good cloud computing solution that is compatible with your company can provide a significant return on investment, affording energy, licensing, and administrative costs and it frees up capital and personnel to innovate on new ideas quickly.